 Play games (educational or not) just for the fun of it and don’t feel obligated to mention and encourage anything the children might learn.

 Let yourself laugh, and be carefree.

-Watch holiday movies because they’re cute and funny . . . and stay up late because you’re not a teacher right now.
+Watch holiday movies because they’re cute and funny… and stay up late because you’re not in “teacher and school mode” right now.

 Here is your chance to stray from the scheduled food menu and try new recipes!

 Dig out the cookie cutters and try an easy cookie mix.